 Food Safety Crisis Management Simulation: A New Way to Train

 Around the world, food safety has transformed as a result of the COVID-19 pandemic.
 On the edge of a hopeful new year, crisis management planning has risen to the forefront of the food industry.

 Under the Safe Quality Food (SQF) Code, every SQF-certified company must appoint an SQF Practitioner.
 Your company designated you their SQF Practitioner.
 But what does an SQF Practitioner do, and what are the requirements for becoming an SQF Practitioner?

 How to Meet HACCP Requirements for SQF

 The Safe Quality Food Institute’s (SQFI) new code further bonds your SQF certification with Hazard Analysis Critical Control Points (HACCP) compliance.
-With audits beginning in May 2021, does your team fully understand Edition 9 requirements?
+Does your team fully understand Edition 9 requirements?

 2020 Review and 2021 Forecast: A Look Back and A Look Ahead

 The following entry comes from the desk of Intertek Alchemy’s own VP of Consulting, Jeff Chilton.

 SQF Edition 9: 6 Key Changes for Food Manufacturing Professionals